bxparks/EpoxyDuino/README.md

   an `#include <Arduino.h>` include line at the top of the file.
 This is compatible with the Arduino IDE which automatically includes `<Arduino.h>`.
 * The Arduion IDE supports multiple `ino` files in the same directory.
 (I believe it simply concontenates them all into a single file.)
-UnixHostDuino supports only one `ino` file in a given directory.
+EpoxyDuino supports only one `ino` file in a given directory.
 * The Arduino IDE automatically generates forward declarations for functions that appear *after* the global `setup()` and `loop()` methods.
 In a normal